Online Estimation and Inference for Robust Policy Evaluation in Reinforcement Learning: Numerical Experiments

 \subsection{Parameter Inference for Infinite-Horizon MDP}

 In the first experiment, we focus on an infinite-horizon Markov Decision Process (MDP) setting.
 Specifically, we create an environment with a state space of size $50$ and an action space of size $5$.
 The dimension of the features is fixed at $10$.
-The transition probability kernel of the MDP, the state features, and the policy under evaluation are all randomly generated.
+The transition probability kernel of the MDP, the state features are randomly generated from $\mcN(\vect{0}_p,\mbI_p)$, and the policy under evaluation is generated by picking an action uniformly from the action space for each state.
 By employing the Bellman equation \eqref{eq:bellman_eq}, we can compute the expected rewards at each state under the policy.
-To introduce variability, we add noise to the expected rewards, drawn from different distributions such as the standard normal distribution, $t$ distribution with a degree of freedom of $1.5$, and standard Cauchy distribution.
-The main objective of this experiment is to construct a confidence interval for the first coordinate of the true parameter $\vect{\theta}^*$.
+To introduce variability, we add noise to the expected rewards, drawn from different distributions such as the standard normal distribution and $t$ distribution with a degree of freedom of $2.25$.
+The main objective of this experiment is parameter inference.
+Particularly, we construct a confidence interval for the first coordinate of the true parameter $\vect{\theta}^*$ to study the effect of the first feature on the value function.

 We set the thresholding level as $\tau_i = C(i/(\log i)^2)^{\beta} $ where $\beta$ is a positive constant.
 We begin with an investigation of the influence of the parameters $C$ and $\beta$ on the coverage probability and width of the confidence interval in our ROPE algorithm.
 Figure \ref{fig:ihmdp_inner} displays the results, revealing that the performance is relatively robust to variations in $C$ and $\beta$, irrespective of the type of noise applied.
 Notably, although our theoretical guarantees are based on the noises with a $6$-th order moment (See Theorem \ref{thm:asymp_norm}), the experiment indicates that our method exhibits a wider range of applicability.